GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-1"></a>
 ## 1. Dependencies
-1. [FSL5.0](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/FslInstallation(2f)Linux.html) (Jenkinson et al., 2012), [AFNI](https://afni.nimh.nih.gov/download) (Cox, 1996; Cox & Hyde, 1997), and [ANTs](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) (Avants et al., 2022): A Linux or MacOS system with above 3 software packages installed is required.
+1. [FSL5.0](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/FslInstallation(2f)Linux.html) (Jenkinson et al., 2012), [AFNI](https://afni.nimh.nih.gov/download) (Cox, 1996; Cox & Hyde, 1997), and [ANTs](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) (Avants et al., 2022): A Linux (i.e., Ubuntu, Fedora, and Red Hat) or MacOS system with the above 3 software packages installed is required.
 For Windows systems, it's possible to install the three packages through a Windows Subsystem for Linux (WSL, see "SoftwareInstallation_fsl_afni_ants.txt" for more details).
 2. [Matlab](https://www.mathworks.com/) (The Mathworks Inc., Natick, MA, USA, R2018a or a later version) and [NIfTI and ANALYZE toolbox](https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) (Chen, 2022) are required for calling PCNN3D (Chou et al., 2011), which is superior for mouse brain mask creation (see Section 4.1.4 for more details).
 The toolbox has been cloned to this repository in *NIfTI_toolbox* for convenience.